braveg1rl/promised-builtins/README.md

 ## Usage

 You create an instance of a promised builtin by passing a `(resolve, reject)` function to its constructor.
 This callback is called immediately by the construcor so any calls to `resolve` or `reject` can scheduled.
+This mirrors  the new instantiation style of [RSVP 2.0](https://github.com/tildeio/rsvp.js).

 ```coffee
 promisedString = new PromisedString (resolve, reject) ->
   setImmediate -> resolve "abc def ghi jkl"
 ```

-You may also pass any regular [Promise/A+ promises](https://github.com/promises-aplus/promises-spec) to the constructor.
+You may also pass any regular [Promise/A+ promise](https://github.com/promises-aplus/promises-spec) to the constructor.

 ```coffee
 promisedString = new PromisedString someGenericPromise